cch1/janus/README.md

  1. Dispatching is based on route matching only.
 There is no support for dispatching based on other attributes of an HTTP request, such as method.
 Other libraries, such as [liberator](https://github.com/clojure-liberator/liberator), do an excellent job of managing HTTP method-based processing _after_ routing.
  1. Routing works the same in Clojure and Clojurescript.
  1. A single compact data structure should represent all that is necessary for matching, generating and even dispatching.
 For common route components (constant strings, leaf nodes, etc), the syntax should be particularly compact.
- 1. Both forward and backwards routing can be performed in the scope of an existing route.
+ 1. Both forward and backwards routing can be performed in the scope of a parent route.

 ## Comparisons
  * Compared to Compojure, janus offers routes-as-data, Clojurescript compatibility, invertible routes, independent route identification and dispatching, and protocol-based extensibility.
 On the downside, janus offers no support for dispatching based on HTTP method.